tylerhatton/f5-bigip-tf-module/README.md

 # F5 LTM Terraform Template

-A Terraform module to provide a licensed F5 BIG-IP device provisioned in a multi-arm configuration.
+A Terraform module to provide a BIG-IQ licensed F5 BIG-IP device provisioned in a multi-arm configuration.

 ![Desktop Picture](/images/1.png)